 Although there are a lot of excellent fitness wearable brands on the market today, when it comes to tracking athletic performance with high accuracy, brands that stand out from the crowd are the two we will compare against each other here, namely Garmin and Polar.
 Both brands manufacture the most sought-after wrist wearables today, including models such as the Garmin Enduro and the Polar Vantage V2, and have been busy pushing the limits of fitness tech for at least a decade.

 Garmin has been going above and beyond to create the best running watches for every kind of sports person and its Forerunner and Fenix series are highly coveted for their feature-richness and excellent build quality.
-Polar is also renowned for its excellent multisport watches and designed some of the best triathlon watches available in the market today.
+The best Polar watches are also renowned for their excellent multisport watches and designed some of the best triathlon watches available in the market today.
 The Finnish brand is especially well known for its focus on recovery.

 When getting a new running wearable, you’re not only buying the actual physical watch but also the ecosystem that surrounds it so it’s important to weigh the pros and cons of everything each brand has to offer.
 Not like the pressure wasn’t enough already but the decision is even more important since you’re most likely to stay with a brand, even after you upgrade your watch, so it’s all the more important to make an educated decision now to avoid disappointment later.